Information Incident Notification︱ Russian Funding of US and Canadian Political Influencers

 The CDMRN is conducting research to understand the situation in more depth and to characterize its impacts on the Canadian information ecosystem.
 This study will use a combination of techniques including survey and social media analysis.
 In the coming weeks, we will release incident updates on topics including:

-Additional updates may be provided as the event unfolds.
+Additional updates will be provided as the event unfolds.

 Research partners